Skip to main content

 FSRS vs SM-2: The Complete Guide to Anki's New Algorithm for Medical Students

-Everything you need to know about switching from SM-2 to FSRS in Anki.
-Step-by-step migration guide, optimal settings for medical school, and real data showing 20-30% fewer daily reviews.
+Everything you need to know about switching from SM-2 to FSRS.
+Step-by-step migration guide, optimal settings for medical school, and why we made FSRS the default engine for MemoForge.

 MemoForge Team